Darrell Dickey: Memphis

 In 1986, Dickey was hired by Charlie Bailey at the University of Memphis to serve as tight ends coach.
 The Tigers won only one game, finishing the season 1–10.
 Dickey pupil Keith Jeffries led the Tigers in touchdowns receptions for the season.

 In 1987, Dickey was moved to running backs coach.
 The Tigers improved to 5–5–1, with wins over SEC schools Ole Miss and Alabama, which was ranked No. 15 in the country at the time.
 During the game, Dickey pupil Wayne Pryor outrushed Crimson Tide Heisman Trophy candidate and future Denver Broncos star Bobby Humphrey.
 Pryor ran for 112 yards to Humphrey's 84, and was named AP Player of the Week for his effort.

 In a nod to future Dickey pupils, Pryor excelled not only as a runner, but as a receiver.
 He led the Tigers in rushing and rushing touchdowns, while finishing second on the team in receptions and leading the team in touchdown receptions and overall touchdowns.

 In 1988, Dickey was moved to quarterbacks coach.
 The Tigers improved to 6–5, with wins over SEC foes Mississippi State, Florida, and Vanderbilt.

 The 1988 win against Florida at Ben Hill Griffin Stadium was notable in many ways for Dickey.
 First, Florida entered the game undefeated and ranked #14 in the country.
 Heisman Trophy candidate Emmitt Smith led the Gator squad.
 Florida's offensive coordinator was Lynn Amedee, who had been Texas A&M's offensive coordinator when Dickey was an offensive graduate assistant there.
 Gator head coach Galen Hall had been an assistant at Oklahoma, coaching alongside Dickey's dad there.

-And, finally, it was a memorable win because Dickey's dad, Jim, was Florida's defensive coordinator at the time.
-In the battle of offensive coordinator son versus defensive coordinator dad, Darrell and Memphis emerged victorious.
+The win was notable because Dickey’s father, Jim, was Florida’s defensive coordinator at the time.
+In the matchup between the offensive coordinator’s son and the defensive coordinator father, Darrell and Memphis won the game.

 In early 1989, Memphis' football program became embroiled in a scandal when it was revealed that a player had been paid by a booster for a summer job.
 The then-scandal led to the resignation of head coach Charlie Bailey.
 Bailey was replaced by Chuck Stobart, who was then offensive coordinator at USC.
 Stobart had previously been head coach at Toledo and Utah.

 Although Dickey was given offensive coordinator duties in addition to quarterback coaching duties, Stobart had been offensive coordinator and quarterback coach at Southern Cal, where he had coached future NFL signal-caller, Rodney Peete.
 The Tigers took a step backward, going 2–9, including a loss to then I-AA Arkansas State.
 After the season, it was revealed that there had been discord among the coaching staff with Stobart, and he fired Dickey and five other coaches as a result.